-We waited far too long for this moment.
-Way too long.
-There was even a time when all hope seemed to vanish completely.
-The Van Buren project, originally intended as Fallout 3: Game of the Year Edition, never managed to reach its intended conclusion.
-Yet, after a long decade, the highly anticipated sequel to one of the greatest RPGs in history is finally available on store shelves.
-It’s time to clarify everything and set the record straight.
-What we have before us is an incredible game, undoubtedly the best CRPG of recent years, and perhaps the top PC title of 2008.
+We’ve been waiting for this for too long.
+For so long that at some point it seemed like there was no hope anymore.
+The Van Buren project, which was originally conceived as Fallout 3: Game of the Year Edition, has never received its logical conclusion.
+But after a full decade, the long-awaited sequel to one of the greatest RPGs has finally arrived on the shelves.
+It’s time to set the record straight.
+This is a truly outstanding game, without a doubt the best CRPG of recent years and, perhaps, the main PC release of 2008.

 Table of Contents